MrTeejay619/FinalProject_Chess/README.md

 ## Bugs

 1. If a User has a pending challenge or has challenged another user they should be removed from the lobby.
-2. Checkmate breaks the board so the mate checker is removed
+2. Checkmate breaks the board so the mate checker is removed, however game can be played till completion and no moves can be made after.
+There's just no pop up for it.
 3. On any Compilation errors rebuild the project
 4. Small chance for refresher breaking